nwfsc-fram/boatnet/bn-modules/projects/bn-auth/README.md

 * Add auth guards to your router and login screen component - see obs-electron for example usage.
 * Modify the following:
 * `src/app/app.module.ts`

 ```
 ...
+// Assuming you have this dbConfig file
+const dbConfig = require('./_services/dbConfig.json');
+...
 import { BnAuthModule, AuthService, AuthServiceConfig } from 'bn-auth';
 ...